BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Placeholders.md

 ## 4. Using placeholders in actions and objectives

 Placeholders are not limited to conversations.
-They can also be used in actions, and some objective options support them.
+They can also be used in actions or objectives.
 Not every part of every instruction should use placeholders, so always check the related reference page when you use them in actions, objectives or conditions.